 ÖK - If a noun ends in with a consonant and has Ö, Ő, Ü or Ű in its last syllable, it will have ÖK added to it.
 The Ö is just to make the noun (word) more pronounceable.
 Example: Közlekedési Eszköz / Közlekedési Eszközök.

 AZ (OZ) is used on a noun beginning with a vowel (A, E, I, O and U) and A (OH) is used on a noun beginning with a consonant.
 If you can remember this rule, you will find Hungarian much easier to learn.
-To an absolute beginner AZ and A seem confusing at first, but if you remember that AZ is only used with words beginning with a vowel, you can know all other words must start with an A.
+To an absolute beginner AZ and A seem confusing at first, but if you remember that AZ (OZ) is only used with words beginning with a vowel, you can remember that A (OH) is used with all other words.

 With this structure the 1st Person can be changed into a different person and the 2nd Person can be changed into either another person, place or Object for example.
 The Customer Pays The Shopkeeper - A Vevő Fizet Az Eladó.
 The Woman Is Running On The Track - A Nő Fut A Pályan.